-An easy and authentic tasting recipe featuring marinated beef and a simple Thai peanut sauce.
-Perfect served with a cucumber salad.
-This 30 minute meal is low carb eating at it best!
+An easy and authentic tasting Beef Satay recipe featuring beef in a Thai marinade and a tasty peanut sauce.
+Perfect served with a Thai cucumber salad.
+Low carb eating at it best!

 Wow!
 I can’t believe that my kids go back to school on Wednesday.
 I blinked and missed their Summer break.
 Soon we’ll be knee-deep in homework and extra-curricular activities with little time left for making dinner during the week.
 Luckily, I have some quick-dinner-tricks up my sleeve and a few recipes that give you that restaurant taste you crave, without breaking the bank.

 This beef satay recipe is perfect for a week night meal – especially if you have a crazy hectic life!
 The whole thing preps and cooks faster than you can order take-out, pick it up, and bring it home.
 The beef only needs 15-20 minutes to marinate before it’s grilled, leaving plenty of time to make the peanut sauce and even a beautiful Thai cucumber salad.
 The whole meal is ready in 30 minutes and tastes like the real deal.

 INGREDIENTS: For this recipe beef satay, I used 4 grass-fed beef satay that arrived in my Butcher Box shipment.
 The meat was really beautiful – I was impressed, but you can use flank steak or skirt steak.
 You want a meat that has some “grain” for that authentic look.
 I also used Red Boat Fish Sauce and Mae Ploy Thai Red Curry Paste as well as Tamari – a gluten-free soy sauce.